firebase/extensions/firestore-sharded-counter/POSTINSTALL.md

 Before you can use this mod, you'll need to update your security rules, set up a scheduled function, and add some code to your JavaScript app.

-1. Update your Cloud Firestore security rules to allow reads and writes to the `_counter_shards_` subcollection, for example:
+1. Update your Cloud Firestore security rules to allow reads and writes to the `_counter_shards_` subcollection of where you want to count, for example:

     ```
     match /databases/{database}/documents/pages/{page} {